nginxinc/nginx-ingress-workshops/OSS/labs/lab6/readme.md

 ## HTTP Traffic Generation

-We will use a tool called [`wrk` ](https://github.com/wg/wrk), runing in a docker container, to generate traffic to your Ingress Controller.
+We will use a tool called [`wrk` ](https://github.com/wg/wrk), running in a Docker container, to generate traffic to your Ingress Controller.

 1. Open a Terminal from the Ubuntu Desktop